Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 Those are the things that you can spend freely on to make sure you have the quantity and quality you need.
 Those are the things that you may end up borrowing money and paying interest on.

-Everything else, you don’t need to stress about or go into debt to own.
-They are not necessary, they can wait.
+For everything that is not necessary, you should not stress about or go into debt to own.
+If it's not essential, it can wait.

 4. Right-Size Your Home